 What Opportunities Are Available To You?

-- ASUU represents every college and every department with a student-run Advisory Council.
+- ASUU represents every college and works with departmental student advisory committees (SAC).

-- Each academic year, 48 Assembly positions are available.
+- Each academic year, 51 Assembly positions are available

-- 16 Sentate positions are available each school year.
+- 17 Senate positions are available each school year.

-- ASUU’s activity board, the Presenters Office, enlists about 30 staff and board members to put on over 50 activities each year.
+- ASUU’s activity board, the Campus Events Board (CEB), enlists about 30 staff and board members to put on over 50 activities each year.

-- The ASUU Executive Cabinet works with over 100 students on everything from Sustainability to Diversity related issues.
+- The ASUU Executive Cabinet works with over 100 students on many issues that impact students on campus.

 The ASUU Executive Branch consists of the elected officials of ASUU in addition to their appointed executive cabinet.
 The elected officials consist of the President, Vice President, and Senior Class President.
 Their appointed Executive Cabinet consists of 17 members which are responsible for a range of boards and committees.
 The executive branch is responsible for working with the student body to accurately represent and provide support for all students of the University.
 Find out more about each board within the Executive Branch.

 The ASUU Legislative Branch consists of the Senate and Assembly.
-The Student Senate is composed of 16 Senators, one elected from each college.
+The Student Senate is composed of 17 Senators, one elected from each college.
 Their primary responsibility is creating, coordinating, and evaluating legislation for student advisory councils (SACs).
-The Assembly is composed of 48 representatives elected from each college at the University, in proportion to the number of students enrolled in that college.
+The Assembly is composed of 51 representatives elected from each college at the University, in proportion to the number of students enrolled in that college.
 The primary role of the Assembly is to appropriate funds to the various student groups and organizations on campus.
-Find out more about SENATE and ASSEMBLY.
+Find out more about Senate and Assembly.

 The Supreme Court will have the power of constitutional review on any action taken by any and all members, groups and bodies of ASUU.
 The initiation of such action must be by a member of the ASUU.
 The Supreme Court holds the power to Subpoena, the power to Order, the power to Enjoin, the power to Compel by sanction or penalty, the power to render Findings, and; Subject to approval of the Assembly and the Student Senate, to propose Judicial Branch Bylaws and procedures.